opencomputeproject/onie/docs/design-spec/hw_requirements.rst

                                          <http://www.iana.org/assignments/enterprise-numbers/enterprise-numbers>`_.
                                          If more space is needed, then multiple TLVs with this type code can be used.
-0xFE       4 bytes     CRC-32            A four-byte CRC which covers the EEPROM contents
+0xFE       4 bytes     CRC-32            A four-byte big-endian CRC which covers the EEPROM contents
                                          from the first byte of the EEPROM (the "T" in the "TlvInfo" identification string) to the length
                                          field of this TLV, inclusive.
 This CRC uses the